moliu15/moliu15.github.io/_pages/research.md

 **Mo Liu**, Junyu Cao, Zuo-jun Max Shen.
 To be resubmitted to _Management Science_. [ \[link\] ](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4487888) [ \[Slides\] ](https://moliu15.github.io/files/INFORMS_value_of_information.pdf)

-* **"How much is the marginal contribution to the revenue increase when adding one new customer with some specific feature into the training set?"** (Job market project)
+* **"How much is the marginal contribution to the revenue increase when adding one new customer with some specific feature into the training set?"**

 * By evaluating this marginal contribution of each customer, we are able to identify informative customers and reduce the size of the training set by about 80% percent while maintaining the same level of revenue.